Which quartic double solids are rational?: Quartic double solids and conic bundles

 where any monomial of $F_{\geqslant 7}$ has weight at least $7$.
-Thus, the curve $C$ has a cusp at the point~$\xi$.
+Thus, the curve $C$ has a cusp at the point~$\xi$ in Sub-subcase II.2(a); this follows either from an explicit analytic change of coordinates, or from a sufficient condition for a curve to have a cusp, see \cite[Theorem~II.13.2]{AVGZ}.

+\emph{Sub-subcase II.2(b)}.
 Finally, suppose that $q_3$ does not contain the monomial $yt^2$ with non-zero coefficient.
-It is easy to see from equation~\eqref{eq:quartic} that in this case there is a unique singular point $Q_S$ of~$S$ different from $O_S$ and $P_S$ that is contained in $L_{\xi}$.
-We may write
+We are going to show that the curve $C$ has a tacnode at $\xi$, so that we are in case~(i) of the assertion of the proposition.
+It is easy to see from equation~\eqref{eq:quartic} that there is a unique singular point $Q_S$ of~$S$ different from $O_S$ and $P_S$ that is contained in $L_{\xi}$.
+Since $q_3$ does not contain the monomial $yt^2$ with non-zero coefficient, we conclude that it contains the monomial $xt^2$ with some non-zero coefficient $\alpha$.
+All other monomials in $q_3(x,y,t)$ have degree at least $2$ in $x$ and $y$.
+Let $\epsilon$ be the coefficient at $y^2t$ in $q_3(x,y,t)$; note that we do not claim that $\epsilon\neq 0$ here.
+Thus we may write

 where every monomial of $\bar{q}_3$ has degree at least $2$ in $x$, $y$, and is different from~$y^2t$.
-Since $P_S$ is a node of $S$, we have $\alpha\neq 0$.
-It is easy to see from equation~\eqref{eq:quartic} that in this case the unique singular point of~$S$ different from $O_S$ and $P_S$ that is contained in $L_{\xi}$ is
+Taking partial derivatives, it is easy to see from equations~\eqref{eq:quartic} and~\eqref{eq:q3} that the unique singular point of~$S$ different from $O_S$ and~$P_S$ that is contained in $L_{\xi}$ is

 Write